micro-os-plus/micro-test-plus-xpack/README.md

 #### Custom types

-It is possible to extend the comparators with templates matching custom types, but this is not a trivial task and requires a good knowledge of C++.
+It is possible to extend the comparators with templates matching custom types, but this is a non-trivial task and requires a good knowledge of C++.

 TODO: add a test to show how to do this.